dotnet/docs-maui/docs/user-interface/layouts/index.md

 In a `HorizontalStackLayout`, if an element's size is not explicitly set, it expands to fill the available height.

-For more information, see [.NET MAUI HorizontalStackLayout](horizontalstacklayout.md).
+For more information, see [HorizontalStackLayout](horizontalstacklayout.md).

 ## VerticalStackLayout